microsoft/teams-ai/getting-started/CONCEPTS/APPLICATION.md

 ## The Routing Logic

 When an incoming activity reaches the server, the bot adapter handles the necessary authentication and creates a turn context object that encapsulates the activity details.
 Then the `Application`'s main method (`run()` in Javscript. `OnTurnAsync()` in C#) is called.
-It's logic can be broken down into these eight steps.
+Its logic can be broken down into these eight steps.

 1. If configured in the application options, pulses of the `Typing` activity are sent to the user.
 2. If configured in the application options, the @mention is removed from the incoming message activity.